-NOTE 6 - LEASE COMMITMENTS
+NOTE 8 - LEASE COMMITMENTS

 The Association leases office equipment and its facilities under various noncancelable operating lease agreements.
-During the year ended December 31, 2009, the Association entered into a lease agreement for office equipment with monthly payments of \$571, which continued through June 2014.
-In March 2014, the Association extended its facilities lease agreement through March 2016, with monthly payments ranging from \$8,117 to \$8,415 per month.
-In July 2013, the Association entered into another lease agreement for office equipment with monthly payments of \$458, which continue through October, 2018.
+In July 2013, the Association entered into a lease agreement for office equipment with monthly payments of \$458, which continue through October, 2018.
+In October 2015, the Association extended its facilities lease agreement through March 2018, with monthly payments ranging from \$8,670 to \$8,930 per month.
 Expected future minimum lease payments under the facilities lease are as follows: